 An AAF(Alt) can be used to approximate the assumed radio altimeters behaviour of improved resilience to interfering signals at lower altitudes.
 This AAF(Alt) can be empirically derived based on publicly available test data, including radio altimeter breakpoints and interference tolerance thresholds from Annex 3.6 of the Report on the 34th meeting of Working Party 5B (5B/315) [Editor’s Note: May need to update with new WP5B Report Annex].
 The AAF(Alt) can be assumed to follow the below equation.

-AAFAlt≤ IRI*logAltUL61, for, 0 <Alt ≤ 61
+AAFAlt≤ IRI*logAltULAltT, for, 0 <Alt ≤ AltT

-IRI*logAltULAlt, for, 61 <Alt ≤ AltUL
+IRI*logAltULAlt, for, AltT <Alt ≤ AltUL

 0, for, AltUL < Alt ≤ AltOp